k-m-arun-kumar-5/Emp-by-SLL/README.md

 Autography :
 ============
 I, K.M.
-Arun Kumar alias Arunkumar Murugeswaran, in the year 2003, graduated (B.E. in Electronics and Instrumentation Engineering (EIE) at Government College of Technology (GCT), Coimbatore, India), was a C developer, with 2 years of work experience (2003-2005) at a company, based in Chennai, India, as a network programmer (using C programming language), in a role of Software engineer in Design & Development Team, in domain of Remote Access Server (RAS).
+Arun Kumar alias Arunkumar Murugeswaran, in the year 2003, graduated (B.E. in Electronics and Instrumentation Engineering (EIE) at Government College of Technology (GCT), Coimbatore, India), was a C developer, with 2 years of work experience (2003-2005) at a company, based in Chennai, India, as a network programmer (using C programming language), in a role of Software engineer in Design & Development Team, in domain of Remote Access Server (RAS) in module PPP, Telnet and SS7.
 I resigned from that company, due to work stress that I was unable to bear, which affected my health and then treatment given by a doctor, which was not suitable for my health, worsen my health.
 After a rehabitation process in my health, thanks to my family, healthcare for recovery, myself, god and all those who directly or indirectly help and/or support me and my family, which helped me to recover my health.
 I again practiced and refresh C programming.

 I have a career break from 2005 - present.
 In 2018-2019, I also learned some Embedded C Programmming using AT89C51, PIC16F887, PIC18F4680 and LPC2138 to practice Embedded C programmming and searched for the job.
 But in vain, mainly due to my career break and my age.